 As 2019 is just beginning, we can’t help wondering: What can security service providers expect in the coming year?

-Tony Velleca, CEO of CyberProof, shares his top insights on what is going to be particularly important to clients this year.
+Tony Velleca, CEO of CyberProof, shares his top cyber security insights and predictions on trends, threats and innovative solutions, including those that will be of particular importance to clients this year.

 The Year of Integration